Kumarmehta019/SEI-Project-2/README.md

 ## 7. Future Improvements

-- Fix the bugs
+- Fix the bugs.
-- Make the website mobile responsive
+- Make the website mobile responsive.
-- complete the Wish List functionality
+- complete the Wish List functionality.
-- complete the search functionality
+- complete the search functionality.

 ## 8. Key Learnings

 - Learning to use React `useEffect` and `useState` as well as the React-Router-Dom.
-- Learning to use Bulma CSS Framework
+- Learning to use Bulma CSS Framework.
-- Utilising Insomnia to test API endpoints and get requests
+- Utilising Insomnia to test API endpoints and get requests.
-- Creating a wireframe on Figma
+- Creating a wireframe on Figma.
-- Learning to work as a pair and working around each others schedule
+- Learning to work as a pair and working around each other's schedule.